-Simply put, your furnace pilot light needs to be on in order for your furnace to work.
-If the light it out, you won’t get any heat.
+Simply put, your furnace pilot light needs to be on for your furnace to work.
+If the light is out, you won’t get any heat.
 When your furnace pilot light goes out, it can be very frustrating, but it does happen from time to time.
 But why?

 Here are a few of the most common reasons your furnace pilot light may go out.

 - The Condition and Age of the Heating System

 For your pilot light to stay on, you need to have a reliable source of propane or gas going to that flame.
 If you have an issue with your gas supply or the gas valve, it will cause your flame to go out.
 This can mean that your gas supply has run out or low, or simply that the valve needs cleaning.